 However, you are still likely to face the same sales objections repeatedly in your sales calls and you can prepare for them.
 Check out our tool that contains experts’ answers to some of the most common sales objections.

-What are the pros and cons of SPIN/consultative selling?
+What are the pros and cons of SPIN Selling?

 SPIN Selling is backed by tons of data and the method has been adopted by many sales teams around the world.

-However, like any selling technique, there are pros and cons:
+However, like any selling strategy, there are pros and cons:

 SPIN selling in the digital age